James Zadroga 9/11 Health and Compensation Act: History

-In the state of New York, Governor David Paterson signed a bill to expand benefits for 9/11 first responders.
+In the state of New York, Governor George Pataki signed a bill to expand benefits for 9/11 first responders.

 In the United States Congress, various bills had been introduced to provide forms of health care to responders and survivors of the 9/11 attacks.
 On February 2, 2005, Congresswoman Carolyn Maloney introduced the Remember 9/11 Health Act, which died in committee.
 On September 13, 2006, Senator Hillary Clinton brought an amendment to a piece of ports security legislation, aiming to create a five-year, $1.9 billion treatment program for sufferers of Ground Zero dust and fumes after-effects.

 In February 2009, Congresswoman Maloney introduced the James Zadroga 9/11 Health and Compensation Act, which eventually passed following a protracted political battle in 2010.
 The U.S. House passed a new version of the act in September 2010.
 New York City Mayor Michael Bloomberg asked the Senate to do the same.
 In a Senate vote held on December 9, 2010, Democrats were unable to break a Republican filibuster against the bill.
 Opposed Republicans expressed concerns over the $7.4 billion cost of the bill.
 According to Republicans, the provisions to cover the cost of the healthcare program via an excise tax increase on foreign-made goods would violate international tax treaties.
 They also raised concerns about creating an expansive new healthcare entitlement program and re-opening the 9/11 Victims Compensation Fund.
 Many Republicans refused to end the filibuster until the Bush tax cuts were extended.
 Forty-two Senate Republicans had signed a pledge to filibuster all bills until the Bush tax cuts were renewed and the government was appropriately funded for the next several months.
 With only 57 votes to end the Senate filibuster and an incoming influx of Republicans in the wake of the 2010 Congressional Elections, the bill's future looked increasingly doubtful towards the end of 2010.